pbchaves-art/P-R-0-F-Y-L-E-R/README.md

 ## Quick guide
 - Download PR0FYELE.bat
-- Open and execute it
+- Open and run it
-- Type GeneMapper's credentials: user name and password
+- Enter your GeneMapper credentials (username and password)
-- Type GeneMapper's project ID that contains the profiles to be exported to PDF
+- Enter the GeneMapper project ID that contains the profiles to be exported to PDF
-- Find folder containing PDF files on the user's Desktop
+- Find the folder containing the exported PDF files on your Desktop

 ---